The growth of the internet has indeed led to the sprout of many online businesses using this as a platform for cheap and efficient transactions.

-Let us now turn our attention to the methods that can be used for fraud proof electronic payments.
-There are number of things that can be done by companies to achieve this:
+Let us now turn our attention to the methods that can be used for fraud-proof electronic payments.
+There is a number of things that can be done by companies to achieve this:

-This involves sharing of relevant information pertaining fraudsters within a given industry.
-This will reduce chances of first time attacks as well as boost Return of Investment (ROI).
+This involves sharing relevant information pertaining to fraudsters within a given industry.
+This will reduce the chances of first-time attacks as well as boost the Return of Investment (ROI).